makrai/notes/bruyne21-cross-framework-dutch-emo.md

   used as input for a meta-learner algorithm, in this case an SVM for classification and a linear regression model for VAD
 * Nested cross-validation is used for this approach
+  * training data of the meta-learner
-  * when training the base models, for every test fold, a model is trained on eight folds and predictions are saved on the remaining fold.
-This is repeated, so that, for every test fold, predictions for the other nine folds have been made.
-These predictions will be used in the training phase of the meta-learner.
-Afterwards, the model is trained again using regular cross-validation, in order to save predictions for the test fold, based on training on nine folds.
-These predictions are then used during the test phase of the meta-learner
+    * when training the base models, for every test fold, a model is trained on eight folds and predictions are saved on the remaining fold
+    * This is repeated, so that, for every test fold, predictions for the other nine folds have been made
+    * These predictions will be used in the training phase of the meta-learner
+  * test data of the meta-learner
+    * the model is trained again using regular cross-validation, in order to save predictions for the test fold, based on training on nine folds

 ### 3.2.4.
 Pivot Method